acidburn0zzz/orgs-docs/upgrading-and-downgrading.md

 ## Upgrading From a Free Org to a Paid Org

-If you currently have a free Organization, but would like to add the ability to install and publish private pacakges, you'll want to upgrade your Organization.
+If you currently have a free Organization, but would like to add the ability to install and publish private packages, you'll want to upgrade your Organization.

 Not sure if you want to upgrade? ([Learn more about the plans we offer]).